 Mobile Cloud Computing gives rises to new challenges, such as availability and heterogeneity, offloading in both static and dynamic environment (refer to 6.9 for more details), efficiency (refer to 6.6 for more details), location-sensitive and context-awareness etc. Thus in addition to the normal cloud security considerations, there are specific security issues in mobile cloud.

-Security for Mobile Users

 Mobile terminals are very vulnerable to security threats such as virus and other malicious codes.
 The GPS equipped device also raises the privacy concerns for subscribers.
-There are two primary issues:
+Mobile users are more concerned about their data mobility and integrity in multiple device and parallel accessibility environment.

-Security for Mobile Applications
+Security for Virus related Threats

 Installing anti-virus tools is the simplest way to protect mobile terminals and applications from being attacked by virus and other malicious codes, and enhance the security for mobile applications.
 However, mobile devices inherently have and will continue to have more limited resources such as processing power, memory and storage capacity, graphical capability, display size and resolution, battery, and input methods etc, compared to desktops and servers today.
-It is very resource-intensive and time-consuming, and thus impossible to keep on running anti-virus tools on mobile devices.
+It is very resource-intensive and time-consuming, and thus difficult to keep on running anti-virus tools on mobile devices.
 The paradigm has been shifted to extend the existing cloud platform and service and enable the anti-virus capabilities through cloud.

 For example, a reference Cloud-based Anti-Virus solution may consist of a host agent and a set of anti-virus service components in cloud.
 The host agent is a lightweight process and runs on mobile terminal to monitor the file activities in the system.
 The set of anti-virus service components in cloud determines if the file contains security threats or not.
 The extra mile can be achieved in cloud-based anti-virus scenario in that multiple anti-virus engines can be enabled in parallel in cloud for better protection.